ryan-allan/SDK/1.0/source_code/README.md

 </pre>

-The <a href="/1.0/source_code/skycore_sdk_postbackStore_example.php">Postback Store Example</a> is a small and simple implementation of the SDK's storePostback method to help give new users a good idea of how the SDK works.
+The <a href="/1.0/source_code/skycore_sdk_postbackStore_example.php">Postback Store Example</a> is a small and simple implementation of the SDK's storePostback method to help give new users a good idea of how to store a postback using the SDK.
 A user will need to add the API key, URL, and Database Information here:
 <pre>
 include ('skycore_sdk.php');
 //-------API ACCESS INFO-------